mstarodu/cs61a/README.md

 - [ ] 1.3.2 Constructing Procedures Using Lambda
 - [ ] 1.3.3 Procedures as General Methods
 - [ ] 1.3.4 Procedures as Returned Values
-- [ ] 2 Building Abstractions with Data
+- [ ] 2 Building Abstractions with Data:w
 - [ ] 2.1 Introduction to Data Abstraction
 - [ ] 2.1.1 Example: Arithmetic Operations for Rational Numbers
 - [ ] 2.1.2 Abstraction Barriers